Skip to Content

 My Country Is Not on the E-2 Treaty List.
 Are There Other Options?

 Yes.
-Nationals of countries without qualifying E-2 treaties may have other pathways available depending on their circumstances, including the EB-5 immigrant investor program or employment-based categories.
+Nationals of countries without qualifying E-2 treaties may have other pathways available depending on their circumstances, including the EB-5 immigrant investor program or Immigration employment-based categories.
 We can review your background and business goals and identify the options most likely to fit your situation.

 Can I Own More Than One Business on an E-2 Visa?